 While most lobbying rules provide transparency rather than restrict lobbying activities, there are some generally accepted restrictions, prohibitions, and obligations that are an important part a complete lobbying oversight program.
 One of the most common restrictions is the ban on ex parte communications.
 These rules restrict all but procedural and necessary private communications with officials during quasi-judicial proceedings, such as an administrative or ethics proceeding, as well as during procurement, grant, and permit matters.
-These restrictions are not directed specifically at lobbyists, but they prevent some lobbying activities.
-See the section of the Procurement chapter of this book on ex parte communications, and the section on them below.
+These restrictions are not directed specifically at lobbyists, but they prohibit some lobbying activities.
+See the section of the Procurement chapter of Local Government Ethics Programs on ex parte communications, and the section on them below.

 There are also restrictions relating to campaign finance.
 As Heather Gerken said in "Lobbying as the New Campaign Finance," 27 Georgia State Univ.
-Law Review Vol. 27, Issue 4, Article 11, "Lobbying and campaign finance work in tandem with one another as interests seek political influence."
+Law Review Vol. 27, Issue 4, Article 11 (2010), "Lobbying and campaign finance work in tandem with one another as interests seek political influence."
 One might add, "and as officials seek political benefits," to acknowledge pay to play.

 In addition to ex parte communications rules, local government ethics codes have several provisions that apply to lobbyists, but normally do not mention lobbyists by name.
-Here is how some of the basic ethics provisions apply to lobbyists:
+Here is how some of the basic ethics provisions apply to lobbyists (the links are to sections of the online edition of my book Local Government Ethics Programs):

-1. Conflict of Interest/Withdrawal from Participation - An official who has a special relationship with a lobbyist, or the lobbyist's principal, must withdraw from participation in any matter in which that lobbyist or principal is involved.
+1. Conflict of Interest/Withdrawal from Participation - An official who has a special relationship with a lobbyist, or with the lobbyist's principal, must withdraw from participation in any matter in which that lobbyist or principal is involved.
 In addition, part of withdrawal from participation involves not communicating with lobbyists with respect to a matter in which an official has a conflict of interest, even when the conflict does not directly involve the lobbyist.
-Withdrawal from participation involves all communications.
+Withdrawal from participation involves all communications, direct and indirect.

-2. Gifts - Officials cannot accept gifts, at least above a certain small amount, from lobbyists seeking to benefit, directly or indirectly (that is, on behalf of a principal), from the local government.

-3. Representation - Officials cannot act as lobbyists in matters before the local government or against the government's interests.

-4. Appearances - Officials cannot appear on behalf of a client, as counsel or as lobbyist, before the local government, including any communications with other officials or employees.

-5. Post-Employment - Under some circumstances and for a certain period of time, officials cannot work as a lobbyist or for a firm that lobbies local government officials.

-6. Complicity - No lobbyist may, directly or indirectly, induce, encourage, or aid anyone to violate any ethics provision.
+- 2. Gifts Officials cannot accept gifts, at least above a certain small amount, from lobbyists seeking to benefit, directly or indirectly (that is, on behalf of a principal), from the local government. - 3.
+Representation Officials cannot act as lobbyists in matters before the local government or against the government's interests. - 4.
+Appearances Officials cannot appear on behalf of a client, as counsel or as lobbyist, before the local government, including any communications with other officials or employees. - 5.
+Post-Employment Under some circumstances and for a certain period of time, former officials cannot work as a lobbyist or for a firm that lobbies local government officials. - 6.
+Complicity No lobbyist may, directly or indirectly, induce, encourage, or aid anyone to violate any ethics provision.

 Unfortunately, lobbyists are not always covered by these rules, because too many ethics provisions are drafted without the important phrase "directly or indirectly."
-Many lobbyists are "in-house" employees of companies that do business with or are regulated by a local government and, therefore, are covered.
-But many lobbyists are external agents who are not covered by rules limited to direct conflicts, direct gifts, and direct employment.
+Lobbyists who are "in-house" employees of companies that do business with or are regulated by a local government are covered.
+However, those lobbyists who are external agents are not covered by rules limited to direct conflicts, direct gifts, and direct employment.
 This is one of the reasons why the phrase "directly or indirectly" is so important to ethics provisions.

-In addition to the above sorts of rules, some local governments have rules that apply only to lobbyists.
-Click here for the section of this chapter on this special rules.
+In addition to the above sorts of rules, some local governments have limits and prohibitions that apply only to lobbyists.
+Click here for the chapter of this book on these rules.